Table of Contents

 Board review style question #2

-Which of the following statements about this pancreatic lesion is true?
+Which of the following statements about the pancreatic lesion shown above is true?

 - This lesion is the most common cystic lesion of the pancreas